Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 26. Molasses

 People have been using molasses in gardening practices for years.
-However, different types of molasses have different nutrient contents.
+However, different types of molasses vary in nutrient content.

-Blackstrap molasses contains the most sulfur, magnesium, iron, calcium, and potassium, which give plants a power boost when applied.
+Blackstrap molasses has high levels of sulfur, magnesium, iron, calcium, and potassium.
+This mix gives plants a substantial boost when applied.

-To make homemade plant fertilizer, combine three tablespoons of dry molasses with one gallon of warm water.
-Spray the mixture on plant leaves or pour it around the plant roots.
+To make homemade plant fertilizer, mix one to two tablespoons of unsulfured blackstrap molasses into a gallon of water.
+Spray the mixture on plant leaves or pour it around the plant’s roots.

 You can also add unsulfured blackstrap molasses to fertilizer mixes.